Sharif-SLPL/Supervised-Formality-Style-Transfer/README.md

 ## Training Data

 - **Pseudo-parallel data:**
-Digikala's Comments dataset is our dataset, the pseudo-parallel data created by a rulebased informal to formal model, data is created from two part; one is a parallel dataset which contain two aligned files(informal and formal). another one is the tsf folder which has both informal >>>>> formal and formal >>>>> informal in each file for training the dual training in each direction.
+Digikala's Comments dataset is our dataset which is a persian dataset, after preprocessing the pseudo-parallel data created by a rulebased informal to formal model, data is created from two part; one is a parallel dataset which contain two aligned files(informal and formal). another one is the tsf folder which has both informal >>>>> formal and formal >>>>> informal in each file for training the dual training in each direction.

 - **Evaluation Dataset:**
-Our evaluation dataset(Shekasteh Dataset) is recently published and its sentences has various topics.
+Our evaluation dataset(Shekasteh Dataset) which is recently published is an evaluation informal-formal dataset and its sentences has various topics.

 ## Quick Start